sachin2496/Aruco-marker/README.md

 $ python Register_withPoses.py
 ```

-#### Getting point Cloud of synthetic dataset , use camera poses as a initial estimates and then register them with ICP .
+####  Use camera poses as a initial alignment and then register them with ICP .